 - Science - 8 credits

 - Humanities or Science - 8 credits

 Unrestricted, general electives.
 These credits could be used towards a double major and/or minor.

-Once students have completed the first year core, they start taking courses to fulfill their Artistic Practice, Artistic Studies, and Expanded Interdisciplinary Practice requirements.
+Once students have completed their first year core, they start taking courses to fulfill their Artistic Practice, Artistic Studies, and Expanded Interdisciplinary Practice requirements.

 There are 5 different areas of courses, and students must take at least one course in at least three of the categories.
-The following are examples of courses that are offered in each category.
-For a full list click here.
+The following are a selection of courses that are offered in each category.

 |FILM + IMAGES||PERFORMANCE|

 - Art & Social Change